 Language barriers in healthcare are associated with decreases in quality of care, safety, and patient and clinician satisfaction and contribute to health disparities, even among people with insurance.
 The Federal Government has issued 14 culturally and linguistically appropriate services standards.
 These standards, which are directed at healthcare organizations, are also encouraged for individual providers to improve accessibility of their practices.

 Individuals should be able to fully comprehend how to access care and services, what their treatment options are, and what they need to get and stay well.
 Ensuring that care and services are understandable is particularly important to those who have limited English proficiency, are deaf or hard of hearing, or may have difficulty comprehending the health care system and its terminology.
+This is where translation in healthcare can come in.

 Cultural and linguistic competency allows providers to navigate the cultural and linguistic factors that affect trust, rapport, communication, and adherence (Ngo-Metzger et al., 2006).